Main page content

 Pacific Island Countries (PICs) face some of the world’s most profound climate-related security risks.
 Rather than a single conflict episode, the Pacific region experiences cascading and interconnected pathways through which climate impacts undermine human security, stress livelihoods and economies, strain governance systems, exacerbate social tensions, and threaten territorial integrity.
 Climate change is already altering land usability, water and food security, mobility dynamics, disaster burdens, and geopolitical stability, with rising sea levels posing existential challenges to several states.

 These pressures do not currently manifest as high-intensity violent conflict across the region.
 However, they are generating fragility, localised tensions, and risks of instability, particularly where land scarcity, economic shocks, or disaster impacts intersect with inequality, urbanisation, and weakening traditional norms.
-Climate change is recognised by Pacific leaders as the “single greatest threat to the livelihoods, security, and well-being of the peoples of the Pacific” (Pacific Islands Forum, 2018).
+This case study draws on the climate–fragility risk pathway framework developed in the CSEN Climate-Fragility Brief: Pacific Islands Region (Pasisi et al., 2019).

 Conceptual Model